Chapter 37. Managing custom tasks in Business Central

 To add a custom task, click Add Custom Task, browse to the relevant JAR file, and click the Upload icon.
-The JAR file must contain work item handler implementations annotated with
+If a class implements a

 - Optional: To remove a custom task, click remove on the row of the custom task you want to remove and click Ok to confirm removal.

 - After you configure all required custom tasks, navigate to a project in Business Central and go to the project Settings → Custom Tasks page to view the available custom tasks that you enabled.

 - For each custom task, click Install to make the task available to the processes in that project or click Uninstall to exclude the task from the processes in the project.

 If you are prompted for additional information when you install a custom task, enter the required information and click Install again.

 The required parameters for the custom task depend on the type of task.
 For example, rule and decision tasks require artifact GAV information (Group ID, Artifact ID, Version), email tasks require host and port access information, and REST tasks require API credentials.
 Other custom tasks might not require any additional parameters.

 Figure 37.2.
 Install custom tasks for use in processes

 Return to the project page, select or add a business process in the project, and in the process designer palette, select the Custom Tasks option to view the available custom tasks that you enabled and installed:

 Figure 37.3.
 Access installed custom tasks in process designer